-One of the most ancient horse breeds, evolved by the "Teke" and Turkoman tribes in southern Turkmenia.
-A specialized breed of saddle horse that can exist under conditions of heat and privation.
+Bred by the "Teke" and Turkoman tribes in southern Turkmenia, it is a specialized breed of saddle horse that can exist under heat and privation conditions.

 Renowned for their gorgeous Persian heads and a noble eye.
-They have long elegant legs and have been called the greyhound among horses by some.
+They have long elegant legs, leading to their being named the greyhound among horses.

 The most popular colors are a pale honey-gold, with black points.

 The American Quarter Horse was developed as a breed to race on Virginia's racetracks.
 These tracks were roughly a quarter of a mile long and lent these horses that name.
 Specifically built for fast sprinting, its unique points are its closeness to the ground, its tremendous power, and its sturdy frame.

 They also have a calm temperament.

 Tribute to the American Quarter Horse - video

 The American Shetland often competes in a whole range of competitive fields such as jumping, dressage, and gymkhana.